What is music production?

 Why study music production at Spirit Studios?

 Our facilities can’t be beaten.
 When you embark on one of our music production courses, you’ll have enviable access to a range of recording studios, DJ booths and equipment, allowing you to experiment and push your musical style to its full potential.
-As a student on one of our music production courses, you’ll get to use some of the most revered audio equipment in the business.
-From a legendary Neve VR mixing console in an open-plan studio, to racks of hand-picked boutique outboard equipment and monitoring systems.
+You’ll get to use some of the most revered audio equipment in the business.
+From a legendary Neve VR mixing console in an open-plan studio to industry-standard monitoring systems and software plug-ins , you’ll have everything you need to create commercial-quality releases when studying music production with Spirit Studios.

-You’ll also have access to shelves crammed with instruments and sign-out equipment, including the latest Elektron synths, drum machines and samplers, Gibson and Fender guitars, and over 160 microphones.
+You’ll also have access to shelves crammed with instruments and sign-out equipment, including synths, drum machines and samplers, Gibson and Fender guitars, and over 160 microphones.

 What is the importance of the music producer?